Sexual Violence Policy

 Reporting

-The school will create awareness and make the student body and public aware of its compliance with this policy through the following communication actions/activities:
+The school will create awareness and demonstrate compliance with this policy using the following actions:

 It is acknowledged that information for the development of this Sexual Violence Prevention Policy and Response Protocol was provided through various resources.